-Whatever your type you may want to get for tinting your car, it must be remembered that each type comes with different add ons and a different price tag.
-So before deciding which film to install on your car, learn more about the different types of window film!
+Whatever your type you may want to get for tinting your car, it must be remembered that these types of auto window film comes with different add ons and a different price tag.
+So before deciding which film to install on your car, learn more about the different types of window tint!

 Common Types of Tint Films

-There are about a hundred different types of window tint film for cars available in the market nowadays — and this is because window tinting has become a common practice.
-Despite this, there are six types of window film commonly offered by tint shops.
+There are about a hundred different types of window tint for cars available in the market nowadays — and this is because window tinting has become a common practice.
+Despite this, there are six types of window film commonly offered by tinting shops.

 With this in mind, there are several reasons to consider dyed window tinting.
 For one, it produces the darkest effect and is non-reflective.
 Another key point to remember is that it does not block radio waves — meaning it won’t interfere with an in-glass antenna.

 Aside from this, it reduces fading from sunlight and helps block unwanted glare from bright lights like headlights.
-In summary, dyed film is the most cost-effective tint available.
+In summary, dyed film is the most cost-effective film available.

 But, being the cheaper kind of film, it also has its disadvantages.
 For instance, when installed incorrectly, it can result in an unattractive bubbled appearance.
 Another important thing to point out is that some installation experts say it doesn’t block as much heat as other kinds of films.
 Furthermore, the UV rays of the sun could break down the dye overtime.